 How could you send money to other countries without a bank account?
 Paypal?
 Checks?
 Cash?
 Here one unusual yet undervalued way to do it: money orders.

 These papers can be as good as cash, except that they’re safer and cost-effective (without having to spend countless fees).
-Here are a few reasons so many people still use them till today.
+Here are a few reasons so many people still use them till today and a few drawbacks that will make you think twice before using them.

 - Trackable.
 If you keep your money in physical bills, you always risk losing it or being stolen.
 But if anything happens to your money order, you can pay a tiny fee to cancel it.
 Your provider will refund the full amount, which is why they are better than cash.